Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 Administrators can **Enable** the **AI Copilot** in the **Account Settings** of the Live Agent interface.
-If an administrator has already preset the AI Copilot settings in the **Account Settings** of the Live Agent interface, this setting will take precedence over the individual human agent Profile Settings.
+If an administrator has already preset the AI Copilot settings in the **Account Settings** of the Live Agent interface, this setting will take precedence over the individual agent Profile Settings.
 In this case, a Live Agent can not change **AI Copilot** settings.

-Before you can enable **AI Copilot** as a preset for all Live Agents, activate the **Enable overriding AI Copilot preferences** setting.
+Before you can enable **AI Copilot** for all human agents, activate the **Enable overriding AI Copilot preferences** setting.
-The configuration set here applies as a preset to all Live Agents of your organization account and overrides the human agent [Profile settings](../profile-settings.md#notifications).
+The configuration set here applies as a preset to all human agents of your organization account and overrides the human agent [Profile settings](../profile-settings.md#notifications).

 ## Notifications